2 ZERO HUNGER

 The university offers various meal card plans tailored to different lifestyle patterns and eating habits, providing affordable dining options that accommodate diverse student needs and budgets.

-• Cafe de Gohan Breakfast Support Program
+• Cafe de Gohan Breakfast Support Programme

 In collaboration with Hokkaido University Alumni Association, the university provided breakfast sets to new students for only 100 yen, promoting regular eating habits and supporting student welfare during their transition to university life.

-• Campus Farm Direct Sales Program
+• Campus Farm Direct Sales Programme

 The Experimental Farm of Hokkaido University produces and processes rice, crops, and livestock products that are sold to faculty and staff at prices below market rates.
-In addition, the program includes the annual sale of apples grown at the Hokkaido University Yoichi Orchard.
+In addition, the programme includes the annual sale of apples grown at the Hokkaido University Yoichi Orchard.
 These apples, cultivated with safe and sustainable farming methods, are offered at affordable prices not only to campus members but also to local residents.
-This initiative ensures access to high-quality, locally produced healthy food while supporting both community engagement and campus sustainability.
+This initiative ensures access to high-quality, locally produced nutritious food while supporting both community engagement and campus sustainability.

 • Hokudai Marche Café & Lab

 This café offers menu items made with fresh milk produced on the university’s own farm.
-By using safe and locally grown ingredients from the campus, students and visitors can enjoy healthy and affordable meals in their daily lives, while also supporting the hands-on activities of the university’s agricultural program.
+By using safe and locally grown ingredients from the campus, students and visitors can enjoy healthy and affordable meals in their daily lives, while also supporting the hands-on activities of the university’s agricultural programme.

 • Ainu Indigenous Food Culture Fair

-• Hokudai Marche & Marche Award Program
+• Hokudai Marche & Marche Award Programme

 Impact